roknicmilos/python-stuff/design_patterns/README.md

 (“factory,” “observer,” “adapter,” etc.) and help guide good design without dictating exact implementation.

+Keep in mind that design patterns are **not a magic bullet**.
+They should be applied judiciously, only when they genuinely improve code clarity, maintainability, or flexibility.

+**Consider these cons before using a design pattern**:

+* **Increased complexity** – introduces additional concepts, classes, or layers.
+* **More code / boilerplate** – patterns often require extra structure beyond a direct solution.
+* **Harder readability** – intent may be less obvious to someone unfamiliar with the pattern.
+* **Indirection** – behavior or control flow is less direct and harder to trace.
+* **Overengineering risk** – may solve problems you don’t actually have yet.
+* **Learning curve** – requires prior knowledge to understand and maintain correctly.
+* **Maintenance overhead** – changes may require touching multiple related components.
+* **Debugging difficulty** – issues can be spread across several abstractions.
+* **Misuse potential** – applying a pattern mechanically can worsen design instead of improving it.

 ## Architectural Patterns

 Architectural patterns are high-level, structural blueprints that shape how an